Orange Brunt

-Orange Brunt was a state legislator in Mississippi.
+Orange Brunt was an American state legislator in Mississippi.
 He served in the Mississippi House of Representatives from 1874 to 1875 representing Panola County.
 He had a wife named Thursday and children.

-In November 1873, the Memphis Daily Appeal lamented his election but reassured that he and Dan Matthews were not "vicious Negroes".
-An October 25, 1875 news brief in The Clarion-Ledger described him as a Radical Republican and states that he withdrew his candidacy (presumably for re-election) due to a "game" planned by Republican Party leaders and Urbain Ozanne, a sheriff in Panola County who tried to rein in Ku Klux Klan violence and murders.
+In November 1873, the Memphis Daily Appeal lamented his election.
+Still, it reassured that he and Dan Matthews were not "vicious Negroes".
+An October 25, 1875 news brief in The Clarion-Ledger described him as a Radical Republican and stated that he withdrew his candidacy (presumably for re-election) due to a "game" planned by Republican Party leaders and Urbain Ozanne, a sheriff in Panola County who tried to rein in Ku Klux Klan violence and murders.
 This ended up being the Mississippi Plan, a Southern Democrat strategy in 1875, whereby the involved parties would use threats and violence to eliminate African American voters and restore white supremacy.